How to Become a Wildlife Rehabilitator in Connecticut

 Volunteer Wildlife Rehabilitator Application

-All persons seeking to rehabilitate wildlife must complete a volunteer wildlife rehabilitator application.
+All persons seeking to rehabilitate wildlife must complete a volunteer wildlife rehabilitator application (Word form PDF version).
 Applications will be used to assess each individual's qualifications and experience with wildlife rehabilitation.
 Information regarding your facilities, veterinary resources, and affiliations with other environmental organizations will be used to supplement your qualifications.

 Wildlife Rehabilitation Seminar/Exam